gapolinario/power-calcurse/README.md

 All messages and notifications are sent through the [power-calcurse-bot][bot], made with the help of [Python Telegram Bot][python].

+## The folder file

+Go to the folder where your calendar files are stored and copy the content of `pwd` to a file called folder, on the power-calcurse folder.
+This has to be done on every computer power-calcurse will run.

 ## Edit Tasks of Today

 Added the following line to my `~/.bashrc` file: